cylc/cylc-doc/src/user-guide/task-implementation/job-scripts.rst

 status by polling on job timeout (or earlier if regular polling is configured).

-Task messages are validated by :py:class:`cylc.flow.unicode_rules.TaskMessageValidator`.
+Task messages are validated by:

 .. autoclass:: cylc.flow.unicode_rules.TaskMessageValidator
-   :noindex:
+   :no-index:

 Aborting Job Scripts on Error
 -----------------------------